-Pre-Op Showers
+Pre-Op Washes

-You will need to take 2 pre-op showers before your surgery.
-The first shower will take place the night before your surgery and the second one the morning of your surgery.
-You will need to purchase 2 Antibacterial Chlorhexidine 4% sponges for this.
-These are available at most pharmacies or RebalanceMD.
-Instructions on how to scrub will be provided in your surgical confirmation letter.
+You will need to do 2 pre-op washes before your surgery.
+The first wash will take place the night before your surgery and the second one the morning of your surgery.
+You will need to purchase Antibacterial Chlorhexidine 4% sponges or 2% wipes for this.
+These are available at most pharmacies or Rebalance^{MD}.
+Instructions on how to wash will be provided in your Surgical Confirmation Letter (page 22).

-Eating and Drinking Before Surgery
+Eating & Drinking Before Surgery

-Please follow the fasting guidelines as explained in your Surgical Confirmation Letter.
+Please follow the fasting guidelines as explained in your Surgical Confirmation Letter (page 22).
 You are not to eat or drink (ingest anything by mouth) as of midnight the night before surgery.